rapidsai/cuxfilter/notebooks/README.md

 ## Setup Remote Environments
 ### Amazon Sagemaker Studio Lab

-[Amazon SageMaker Studio Lab](https://studiolab.sagemaker.aws/faq) is a free online web application for learning and experimenting with data science and machine learning using Jupyter notebooks and is free to use.
+[Amazon SageMaker Studio Lab](https://studiolab.sagemaker.aws/faq) is a free ML development environment that provides the compute, storage (up to 15GB), and security —all at no cost (currently).
+This includes GPU notebook instances.

 Once you have registered with your email address, simply sign in to your account, start a CPU or GPU runtime, and open your project - all in your browser.